 The run to Gissy Spring is awesome.
 A trip through lush hardwood and tropical forest, with Palms, Tupelo, Cypress…the water is crystal clear, has a beautiful white sand bottom and a strong flow.

 Cardinal Flower and Swamp Lilies accent the waterway on this trip as the sun peaks through off and on from the thick canopy overhead.
 At the halfway mark is a new gate, along with the ‘No Trespassing’ signs.
-They have been intimidating in the past, however, we were on Navigable Water.
+They have been intimidating in the past, however, in my understanding, we were on Navigable Water.
 A member of our paddle group noticed the gate had a revolving opening with no lock, that allowed passage of a canoe or kayak.
 She paddled on through to explore and we followed, continuing on this narrow, lush waterway to Gissy Spring.

 Having paddled the Rainbow River for several years, this was certainly a first…to be able to finally paddle all the way up the run to Gissy Spring.
 It made for another good chapter in Florida Paddle Notes!

 Guides, Maps & Info…